 The Department hosts both the GeoHealth Laboratory | Te Tai Whenua o te Hau Ora and the University Centre for Atmospheric Research.
 It also has close links with Gateway Antarctica, with staff and graduate students often making summer visits to Scott Base in Antarctica.

-Entry into Geography is open to all students who are eligible to enter a New Zealand university.
+Entry into Geography is open to all students who are eligible to enter an Aotearoa New Zealand university.
 The essential background is a lively and enquiring interest in change in today's world.

 Some experience of geography in Year 12 and Year 13 will help, but is not strictly necessary.
 Depending on how students wish to develop their geographical interests, a background in science or experience of humanities or social science subjects (eg, languages, history, digital technologies) can be useful.